Manual Trade Entry

 You want real-time psychology capture

-You record how you actually felt at entry and exit, not how you remember feeling days later. -
+You record how you actually felt at entry and exit, not how you remember feeling days later.

 You trade infrequently

-If you only take a few trades per week, logging them manually is often faster than exporting and importing CSVs. -
+If you only take a few trades per week, logging them manually is often faster than exporting and importing CSVs.

-You use journaling as a discipline tool
+You use logging as a discipline tool

-You log trades as part of a pre-trade or post-trade ritual, forcing yourself to write down your reasoning and risk. -
+You log trades as part of a pre-trade or post-trade ritual, forcing yourself to write down your reasoning and risk.

 You use a hybrid workflow